PHaroZ/testGoogleVision/README.md

 This aims to play with google vision API.
 The final goal is to provide an API which return products with the nearest main color of a reference product.

 A nodejs app which expose some REST endpoints.
-Data are load in memory and persisted to a single file.
+Data are loaded in memory and persisted to a single file.

 ## Prerequisites
-* Nodejs 8.+
+* Nodejs 8.+ and npm
 * A Google Cloud Platform account which can be used with Cloud Vision API, see https://cloud.google.com/vision/ for more details.

 ## Configuration